scopedog/chat_ai/README.md

 **Key Features:**

 * **Contextual Question Answering:** Can answer questions based on provided context, quotes, or the content of a text file.
-* **Stateless Conversations:** This is designed for single-turn questions and answers; it does not retain information from previous interactions.
+* **Stateless Conversations:** This is designed for single-turn questions and answers; it does not retain information from previous interactions, i.e., does not remember past chat content.
 * **Ideal for Simple Q&A:** Best suited for straightforward questions and retrieving information.

 **How to Use:**